 Additional Physical Activity Opportunities.
-School teachers and staff are also encouraged to integrate physical activity into the academic curriculum where appropriate.
+Teachers and staff are encouraged to integrate physical activity into the academic curriculum where appropriate.
 Additionally, IDEA will offer appropriate training and other activities annually to employees to promote enjoyable, lifelong physical activity for IDEA employees and students; schools shall do the same.